luizbgomide/sovereign/spells.md

 ## Spells and Arts

-Magical invocations are known conventionally as spells, each one ranked in power from level one, the relatively weakest, to level five, the most potent.
+Spells ranked in power from level one, the relatively weakest, to level five, the most potent.

 The common corpus of ancient spells is known as High Magic.
 These spells are the common heritage of all spellcasting mages, and any spellcasting mage can learn and use them.